 Take care not to waste too much of your asparagus spear - it should not break halfway through.
-Between 1-2 inches is all that will need to come off.
+Between 1-2 inches is all that should break off.

 Feel free to break each spear by hand if desired.
-But for a quicker method, take note of where your first spear broke.
+For a quicker method, take note of where your first spear broke.
 Bundle the rest of your asparagus spears together and slice them with a knife in the same spot.

 - 1 pound asparagus

 - 2 tablespoons unsalted butter

 - 1 teaspoon lemon zest

 - 2 tablespoons parmesan cheese freshly grated

 - In a pan over high heat, bring salted water to a boil.
 Meanwhile, prepare your asparagus for blanching.
 Gently bend each asparagus spear until it breaks naturally (or, bend one spear, take note of where it breaks naturally, and slice the remainder with a knife in the same spot).
 Discard the woody ends, then slice each spear into 1 to 2 inch pieces.

 - Once water is boiling, add asparagus and blanch for 2-3 minutes (depending on thickness).
 Test with a fork for your desired firmness.
 Remove from heat immediately and drain.

 - In a large bowl, add unsalted butter, lemon zest, salt, and pepper.
 Add hot asparagus and allow butter to melt.
 Toss to coat.